RobinMeis/py-fritz-monitor/README.md

 Examples
 ================
-In the fritzbox.py file, there are some examples at the end.
+In the example.py file, there are some examples at the end.
 You might use them to make a dry try with your own application if you don't want to call yourself again and again.
 By adding some sleep() commands you could simulate a real call.
 Anyway, you should remove or uncomment these lines in productive use.
-The examples still work when you are connected to your fritzbox so there is a need to remove them!
+The examples still work when you are connected to your fritzbox so it is required to remove these lines!

 Callbacks
 ================